-$^{^{5}}$ Camerer et al. (1997) propose the target revenue hypothesis.
+7 Camerer et al. (1997) propose the target revenue hypothesis.
 Estimating the labor supply decisions of NYC taxi drivers, they find that the taxi drivers drive more on low-earning days.
-Since this result is inconsistent with the traditional theory, the authors hypothesize that taxi-drivers set a target of revenue per day and the marginal utility dramatically decrease after they achieve the target.
+Since this result is inconsistent with the traditional theory, the authors hypothesize that taxi-drivers set a target revenue per day and marginal utility dramatically decreases after they achieve the target.